How To Add Google Analytics To WooCommerce (Enhanced eCommerce Tracking)

 Running an online shop in self-hosted WordPress is pretty simple.
-Thankfully, there are so many plugins are available for turning your blog to a great online store like the Easy Digital Downloads, WooCommerce, etc. And in this post, we are going to show you an excellent addition to every WooCommerce store.
+Thankfully, many plugins can turn your blog into a fantastic online store, like Easy Digital Downloads, WooCommerce, etc. And in this post, we will show you an excellent addition to every WooCommerce store.

-We have seen that most beginners are not using the Google Analytics service on their blog or shop.
-Google Analytics is a free service, some with so many unique and advanced features for the website owners.
+We have seen that most beginners are not using the Google Analytics service on their blogs or shop.
+Google Analytics is a free service with many unique and advanced features for website owners.
 While you run an online shop, you probably want to integrate it into your WooCommerce store.

-And in this post, we are going to show you how to add Google Analytics to WooCommerce and improve your overall tracking.
+And in this post, we will show you how to add Google Analytics to WooCommerce and improve your overall tracking.

 - Via a Plugin.

 The manual method is pretty simple.
-But you will need to log in to your Google Analytics property for checking every stats.
+But you must log in to your Google Analytics property to check every stat.

 On the other hand, if you use a plugin for authentication, you can see every report right in your WordPress dashboard.
-Probably it will save a lot of time of yours.
+It will probably save you a lot of time of yours.

 In our case, we recommend MonsterInsights as the best WordPress Google Analytics plugin.
 MonsterInsights is one of the freemium plugins created by the Awesome Motive team.
 It is the same company behind plugins like WPForms, OptinMonster, SeedProd, and RafflePress.